DaftMat/data-structures/README.md

 # data-structures

-This pack provides all the features described below, I didn't post a Makefile yet.
+This pack provides all the features described below, including a test file.
+I didn't post a Makefile yet.

+- DList : a basic doubly linked list (includes merge sort)
-- List : a doubly linked list
+- SList : a doubly linked list
-- Stack : a basic stack using the List
+- Stack : a basic stack using the SList
-- Queue : a basic queue using the List
+- Queue : a basic queue using the SList

 ###### Enjoy !